Sample projects¶

 pip install -r requirements.txt

-In order to be able to generate a bitstream you also need to install Vivado and add it to your PATH
+In order to generate a bitstream, install Vivado and add it to the PATH

 .